 What is a dental implant?

-A dental implant replaces the actual root of the missing tooth and will help to prevent bone loss that occurs when a tooth is missing.
+A dental implant replaces the actual root of the missing tooth and will help to prevent the bone loss that occurs when a tooth is missing.
 A significant benefit of dental implants is that they can replace a missing tooth without involving adjacent teeth.
-And dental implants can be used to replace one, two or an entire set of missing teeth.
+And dental implants can be used to replace one, two, or an entire set of missing teeth.

 Are implants right for you?

 Dr. Petkevis will determine if you are a candidate for dental implants.
-You must be healthy enough for surgery and have adequate bone structure to support the dental implant.
+You must be healthy enough for surgery and have the adequate bone structure to support the dental implant.

 Your concerns are important to us, and our entire team will work closely with you to make your experience a success.

 For most patients, dental implant placement involves two procedures:

 - First, the dental implant, a tiny titanium post, is surgically placed into the jawbone.
 The healing process varies but generally takes three to six months.
 The dentist may place a temporary restoration onto the dental implant during the healing process to replace aesthetics and function.

 - The second part of the dental implant procedure involves the implant restoration.
 Dr. Petkevis will uncover the dental implant and attach an abutment.
 The replacement tooth or teeth will be attached to the abutment for a permanent restoration.
 In the case of a single missing tooth, Dr. Petkevis will use a dental crown.
 For two or more missing teeth, he may use a dental bridge or denture.

 Dental implants can be used to replace one missing tooth, several missing teeth or to permanently secure a bridge or denture.
 Dr. Petkevis offers all types of dental implants to replace lost teeth and restore your daily quality of life with natural functioning results.